Medicare in South Dakota

 Each of these Medicare plans in South Dakota will cover different healthcare services.

-- Medicare Part C, also called Medicare Advantage, combines the benefits you get with Original Medicare.
-However, these plans may also cover Part D. and you’ll only need one Medicare card.
-Medicare Advantage plans in South Dakota can include dental, vision and hearing coverage.
+• Medicare Part C, also called Medicare Advantage, combines the benefits you get with Original Medicare.
+These plans may also cover Part D. and you’ll only need one Medicare card.
+Medicare Advantage plans can include dental, vision, and hearing coverage.

-- Medicare Part D provides prescription drug coverage.
-Medication costs and coverage depend on the plan you choose.
+• Medicare Part D provides prescription drug coverage.
+Costs and coverage depend on the plan you choose.

 Wondering how to first enroll in Medicare?
 The best time to enroll is during your Initial Enrollment Period (IEP).
 This is a seven-month period that starts three months before your 65th birth month.